Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Method

 During the text decoding process, we leverage the computed uncertainty measures to guide the generation of each token.
 Our method involves two main steps for each generated \textit{text} token: (1) identifying relevant visual tokens (optional), and (2) performing \textit{token dropout} with uncertainty-guided masking.
 The first step is optional, designed to enhance decoding by retaining more relevant visual tokens.

 \bfsection{Identifying relevant visual tokens (optional).} We selectively retain only the most relevant visual tokens from the context, which are excluded for dropout.
-To do this, when generating each output text token, $y_j$, we first perform a preliminary forward pass to generate an initial prediction token $y^{\text{init}}_j$:
+When generating each output text token, $y_j$, we first perform a preliminary forward pass to generate an initial prediction token $y^{\text{init}}_j$:

 Next, we determine the set of visual tokens that are relevant to this initial prediction.
 Specifically, a visual token $x^v_i$ is considered relevant if the initial prediction $y^{\text{init}}_j$ appears among the top-$k$ tokens of its visual-textual projection $q^{\text{proj}}_i$.
 Formally, the set of relevant visual tokens for the $j$-th generation is: